 If we make any material changes in our privacy practices that do not affect user information already collected through our site, we will post a prominent notice on our web site notifying users of the change.

 Contact your Anista representative or see our website to get a Personal Information Request Form requesting access.
-Your request to provide information will be dealt with in a reasonable time and we may recover from you our reasonable cost of supplying you with this information.
+Your request to provide information will be dealt with within a reasonable time and we may recover from you our reasonable cost of supplying you with this information.

 Opting out of receiving marketing information etc.

-If we send you any information about services or products, or you do not want us to disclose your personal information to any other organisation (including related bodies corporate) you can opt out by contacting your Anista representative or by sending us a completed Personal Information Request Form.
+If we send you any information about services or products, or you do not want us to disclose your personal information to any other organisation (including related bodies corporate) you can opt-out by contacting your Anista representative or by sending us a completed Personal Information Request Form.